 This type of DAS costs less than other types and offers the shortest deployment time.
 This is particularly true when coverage for multiple carriers is necessary.

 Most projects up to around 500,000 square feet.
-Requires suitable outdoor signal and proactive carrier acknowledgement.
+Requires suitable outdoor signal and proactive carrier acknowledgment.

 If the donor signal quality is poor or nearby towers are congested, combining a small cell with a passive DAS is often a great option.
 We’re installing an increasing number of small cell-fed DAS systems and often see better results than with off-air systems.